ikolokotronis/Web-Store-App/README.md

 ## Own store setup
 Want to setup your own store?
 Follow these instructions:
 1. Install the project locally (Explained <a href="#installation">here</a>)
+2. Update the database with your data, the following structure is recomended:
+* Up to 5 categories
+* Up to 3 subcategories in each category
+* Up to 6 products in each subcategory
-2. Update the database with your data: (Categories, subcategories, products and relations between them.
-Each relation has it's own model in the DB).
+* <b>Important!</b> Remember to set up relations.
+Each relation has it's own model in the DB.
 I recommend using django admin for that.
 (For a server on localhost the address is 127.0.0.1/admin/).
 3. Replace the logo, ads, title and information with whatever you choose.
 Look at them as an inspiration for your ideas.
 4. You're good to go!